OpenGammaProject/MicroFC-SiPM-Array-Board/README.md

 Carrier board for a 2 x 2 array of the 6 mm C-Series MICROFC-60035-SMT silicon photomultipliers by [onsemi](https://www.onsemi.com/pdf/datasheet/microc-series-d.pdf).

 PCB size is 20 x 20 mm.
 The solder pads for the SiPM are slightly bigger than they need to so that you can easily hand-solder everything!
-You can buy all the parts and the PCB using [Kitspace](https://kitspace.org/opengammaproject/MicroFC-SiPM-Array-Board).
+You can buy all the parts and the PCB using [Kitspace](https://kitspace.org/opengammaproject/MicroFC-SiPM-Array-Board) (non-affiliated).

 <p align="center">
   <img alt="Front Side PCB" title="Front Side PCB" src="docs/pcb_front.jpg" height="300px">